Commissioning in Lancashire is driven by the priorities set out in the Police & Crime Plan. This broadly covers four main areas:

 To find out more about the RJ arrangements in place in Lancashire, please click here.

 Reducing reoffending is a high priority in Lancashire.
 Working with partners, including the Community Rehabilitation Company (CRC) and the Youth Offending Teams (YOTs), ensures that reducing reoffending is high on the agenda.
-The Police and Crime Commissioner continues to monitor progress and adopt ground breaking ways to influence this shared priority, helping to break and reduce the cycle of offending and reoffending, for example through Early Action.
+The Police and Crime Commissioner continues to monitor progress and adopt ground breaking ways to influence this shared priority, helping to break and reduce the cycle of offending and reoffending.
 The PCC encourages and supports greater use of cautions and conditional cautions and other alternative pathways of support to reduce offending behaviour and reassure local communities.